Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 ## Payout

-If a match is made, the payout promise that the user receives when they escrow with Zoe is resolved to an array of payments.
+If a match is made, the payout promise that the user receives when they escrow with Zoe is resolved to a record of promises for payments with keyword keys:

 ```js
 const bobPayout = await bobPayoutP;